marhas/iOS-i18n-lab/README.md

 # Localization lab

-This is a project used to test various aspects of iOS localization.
+This is a project that can be used to learn about/play with/test various aspects of iOS internationalization / localization.

 ## Create a new localized strings file
 - Go to Xcode -> New -> File -> Strings File and name the file Localizable.strings